Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Results and Discussion

-where, $M$ is the mass of the spheroidal star, $R$ is the equatorial radius and $\gamma$ is the deformation factor that quantifies the deviation from spherical symmetry.
-For a perfectly spherical star, $\gamma = 1$, which recovers standard expression for gravitational redshift of spherical star.
-Fig.~\hyperref[fig:Grav_redshift_Plot]{\ref*{fig:Grav_redshift_Plot}} illustrates the variation of gravitational redshift $Z_{rs}$ as a function of mass $M$ and equatorial radius $R$, respectively for deformed magnetized strange quark stars under different physical conditions.
-Panels (~\hyperref[fig:sub81]{\ref*{fig:sub81}}) and (~\hyperref[fig:sub83]{\ref*{fig:sub83}}) show the variation of gravitational redshift for various central magnetic field strengths $B_{cen} = [0, 5\times 10^{17}, 7\times 10^{17},1\times 10^{18},1.5\times 10^{18}] $ Gauss, at a fixed bag constant $B_{bag} = 65 MeV/fm^3$.
-From both figures, it is evident that the gravitational redshift is higher for deformed magnetized strange quark stars compared to their non-magnetized counterparts.
-This distinct behavior helps to differentiate magnetized strange quark stars from non-magnetized ones when compared with observable values.
-Furthermore, in both figures, the gravitational redshift increases with increase of central magnetic field strength, indicating that stronger magnetic field enhance the relativistic effects near the star's surface.
-Panels (~\hyperref[fig:sub82]{\ref*{fig:sub82}}) and (~\hyperref[fig:sub84]{\ref*{fig:sub84}}) provide a comparison between magnetized strange quark matter (MSQM) and the magnetized color-flavor locked (MCFL) phase for two different gap parameters, $\Delta=30\;MeV$ and $50\; MeV$ at a particular central magnetic field strength $B_{cen}=5\times10^{17}$ Gauss.
-The results show that increasing the pairing gap enhance the gravitational redshift, particularly in the $\Delta=50\;MeV$ case, signifying denser and more compact stellar configurations compared to MSQM and lower-gap MCFL stars.
-Fig.~\hyperref[fig:Grav_redshift_Plot]{\ref*{fig:Grav_redshift_Plot}} is plotted up to the maximum mass values and their corresponding equatorial radii.
-A similar trend is also observed for the bag constant $B_{bag} = 75 MeV/fm^3$, those are not included here.
+where ${M}$ denotes the gravitational mass, ${R}$ is the equatorial radius, and ${\gamma}$ represents the deformation parameter quantifying the deviation from spherical symmetry.
+In the spherical limit (${\gamma=1}$), Eq. (\ref{redshift}) reduces to the standard redshift relation for isotropic compact star.
+The upper row panels of Fig.~\hyperref[fig:Grav_redshift_Plot]{\ref*{fig:Grav_redshift_Plot}} illustrate the variation of the gravitational redshift ${Z_{rs}}$ as a function of mass $\rm{M}$ and equatorial radius ${R}$ for magnetized strange quark matter (MSQM) phase under various central magnetic field strengths $B_{cen} = \rm{[0, 5\times 10^{17}, 7\times 10^{17},1\times 10^{18},1.5\times 10^{18}] \,G}$ at a fixed bag constant $B_{bag}=\rm{65\,MeV/fm^3}$.
+From both panels, it is evident that the redshift increases systematically with magnetic field strength.
+Deformed magnetized configurations thus exhibit higher surface redshifts compared to their non magnetized counterparts.
+This distinct trend provides a possible observational signature distinguishing magnetized strange quark stars from ordinary quark stars.
+The lower row panels of Fig.~\hyperref[fig:Grav_redshift_Plot]{\ref*{fig:Grav_redshift_Plot}} compare the magnetized strange quark matter (MSQM) phase with the magnetized color-flavor locked (MCFL) phase for two different pairing gaps, $\Delta=\rm{30\,MeV}$ and $\rm{50\,MeV}$ at a fixed central magnetic field $B_{cen}=\rm{5\times 10^{17}\,G}$.
+The results demonstrate that increasing the pairing gap enhances the gravitational redshift, particularly for $\Delta=\rm{50\,MeV}$.
+This reflects the formation of a dense and more compact stellar configuration, consistent with the higher binding energy associated with stronger color superconducting gaps.
+A similar qualitative behavior is also observed for higher bag constant $B_{bag}=\rm{75\,MeV/fm^3}$, which is not shown here for brevity.